Techcyte/devkit/docs/external-container-service.md

      ```
    - Downloads the image, processes it, and posts results to Techcyte.
 Prints results if posting fails.

-6. **Deploy**:
+### 6. Deploy
    - Push your image to the Techcyte external container registry.
-See instructions [here](/guides/external-container-service/).
+See instructions [here](guides/external-container-service/index.md).

 ## Results Schema